 The brand launched the Flavors collection in 2018, carrying on its tradition of innovation.
 These goods were created to provide customers with a wider variety of flavor options while upholding the fundamental idea of clean water with electrolytes.

 The company stepped up its sustainability efforts in 2020.
-In some markets, the brand aimed to utilize only recycled plastic (rPET) for their bottles.
+In some markets, the brand aimed to utilize only recycled plastic (rPET) for its bottles.
 This choice was made as a part of The Coca-Cola Company’s larger aim to enhance packaging sustainability and reduce plastic waste.

 The company aggressively engaged in influencer marketing and produced wellness- and health-oriented content.